Coronavirus (COVID-19): Can my landlord evict me now?

 Frequently Asked Questions (FAQ)

-- The Washington legislature also made major changes to housing law.
-Read Washington State New 2021 Landlord/Tenant Legislation.
-If your landlord is threatening to evict you or you have received eviction papers from your landlord, use our Eviction Defense Helper, or apply for legal help by calling our Eviction Defense Screening Line at 1-855-657-8387 or Apply Online.
+The Washington legislature also made major changes to housing law.
+Visit Washington State New 2021 Landlord/Tenant Legislation.
+If your landlord is threatening to evict you or you have received eviction papers from your landlord, use our Eviction Defense Helper, or apply for legal help by calling our Eviction Defense Screening Line at 1-855-657-8387 or apply online at nwjustice.org/apply-online.

 I am a residential tenant in Washington.
 I owe back rent.
 Are there any state protections? +